 The Omni XLT 150 is fairly light on accessories.
 There’s a 6×30 Finderscope, a straight-thru unit which is acceptable, though not as useful as a Right-Angle Correct Image (RACI) finderscope would be.
 I found it annoying to adjust the two-axis alignment set screws on the finder mount, and the finderscope would often lose alignment if it were bumped or moved to a different part of the sky.

-The other accessory is a 25mm Plossl eyepiece, which oddly enough isn’t just a typical 25mm Celestron Omni Plossl, it’s some design which so far as I can tell is unique to the Omni XLT telescopes.
-With a 50 degree field of view and 20mm eye relief it ought to be a Plossl.
+The other accessory is a 25mm Plossl eyepiece, which oddly enough isn’t just a typical 25mm Celestron Omni Plossl, it’s some design that, so far as I can tell, is unique to the Omni XLT telescopes.
+With a 50-degree field of view and 20mm of eye relief, it ought to be a Plossl.
 25mm is a fine focal length for practically any telescope, but at f=750mm, the magnification of 30x leaves something to be desired.
 I assume this is because the telescope is not meant for beginners, the implication being that you either have the budget to buy new eyepieces, or you have an existing collection.

 With the two-axis motor drive, sub-exposures in the 30-90 seconds time frame should be attainable, and by stacking multiple such exposures to reduce noise, some rudimentary deep sky and cometary astrophotos could possibly be made.
 Motorized tracking is a necessity for deep sky photography, but not so much for planetary astrophotos.
 Though a fast Newtonian is not the best choice for planetary photos, if the telescope is in very good collimation and the planet is sized correctly over the camera sensor (requiring a barlow lens), the results can be very good, and Adam’s photos are admittedly not as good as what this scope is capable of, so there is room for improvement (both for Adam, who is a beginner to this form of astrophotography, and for anyone who wants to try this for themself).